 As COVID-19 forced the shutdown of school districts across the country, millions of parents suddenly took on a second job: teaching their kids.
 Yes, some schools are reopening, but that doesn’t mean many of us aren’t stuck playing catch-up with our kids’ summer school via online and remote learning.

-As the coronavirus forced the shutdown of school districts across the country, millions of parents suddenly took on a second job: teaching their kids.
-That’s a tough spot, as there are only so many hours in the day, but thankfully there are plenty of online resources that can help make this stressful time for parents a little easier.
+Thankfully, there are plenty of online resources that can help make this stressful time for parents a little easier.
 ABCmouse stepped in early to help parents and teachers.
 While that promo is over, they’re still offering a trial.
 Here’s what parents need to know about how to make the most of ABCMouse.

 What Is ABCmouse.com?

 ABCmouse is a web-based and app-based learning program designed for kids aged 2-8.
 It’s a product of Age of Learning, a company that typically makes money through subscriptions.